 top of page

-- Best practices in conducting a fraud detection and prevention program
+- Best practices in conducting a fraud prevention and detection program

 - Understanding a fraud risk assessment

-- Value of a fraud detection and prevention program
+- Value of a fraud prevention and detection program

 - Attendees will understand how a fraud risk assessment is conducted